 Experts say you should have enough money in your emergency fund to cover at least six months’ worth of living expenses.
 If you don’t have that much, you’re not ready to buy a house yet.
 Start setting aside a little each month to build up your nest egg, and wait until it reaches full size to start shopping for a home.

 Along with your emergency savings, you need to save up for a down payment – the bigger, the better.
 The more cash you can put down up front, the less you’ll have to spend on your monthly payments.

 Ideally, you want to put down at least 20% of the cost of the house so you won’t have to pay PMI.
 So, if you want to buy a house that’s worth $200,000, you should aim to have $40,000 for your down payment.

 If you’re nowhere close to that amount yet, you need to start funneling all the spare cash you can into your house fund.
 Start by skimming off some of your paycheck each month – before you even cash it – and put that into the fund.
 On top of that, save all the extra cash windfalls that come your way: a tax refund, a performance bonus, even the cash back savings from your credit card.
+You can save even more using the Acorns app.
+It rounds up every purchase you make, investing the difference.
 Over time, it all adds up.